Saudi-US

 Amid all

-this battle on ‘public relations’, Saudi Arabia was absent which sought to
+this battle on ‘public relations’, Saudi Arabia was absent, which sought to pressure the U.S. to choose between Saudi Arabia and Iran.

 Saudi

-Arabia, being one of the oldest ally to the U.S had to bounce back and shred
+Arabia, being one of the oldest allies of the U.S., had to bounce back and shed

 West.